gauravthapar/questionBank/README.md

 10. password reset option.
 password forgot option [link sent to the user'email, after clicking and verifying , user can change the password.]

+## Tech stack used
+Django, HTML, css, Bootstrap, sqllite(will use other db for deploying) .

 ## Purpose